lengfeld/subpatch/README.internal.md

 For "add" print the commit message that is integrated

-For a potential "update" command list the commits and diffstat that are integrated

-Show list of added files in the "add" command.
-Showing the diffstat is too huge.
-And it also shown when doing "git commit".

 Implement implicit "<name>.git" optimization for git repos.
 If there is a bare repository next the subproject use it for cloning, checkout and history listing.